Rich Goodson

 in the lorries from Kabul, & then the boat -

-into breadcrumbs in his throat.
+breaks into breadcrumbs in his throat.

 ('Quayside' was published in the anthology In Transit: Poems Of Travel, edited by Sarah Jackson and Tim Youngs)